 Handle gently.
 Be gentle with the sheets of phyllo.
 Keep the stack near your baking dish so you don't have to transport it very far once you lift a sheet off of the stack.

 Rips and tears are OK.
 Phyllo dough rips easily, but that's OK.
 You are building up several layers of dough, so a rip or ragged edge here and there will be fine, and likely hidden within the baklava.
 Even if your last piece tears a little, it will only contribute to the rustic, many-layered look of the dish.

 Trimming the phyllo.
-Phyllo comes in many sizes and a single sheet may not fit into your baking pan.
-One option is to trim the phyllo to fit: simply measure the inside of your pan and, using a scissors, cut the whole stack to fit.
+Phyllo comes in many sizes and a single sheet might not fit into your baking pan.
+One option is to trim the phyllo to fit: Simply measure the inside of your pan and, using a scissors, cut the whole stack to fit.
 I find that scissors are easier than a knife, which can pull and drag on the layers.

 Trimming isn't always necessary.
 Even if your sheets aren't a perfect fit to your pan, you can still use them without trimming.
 Just fold them over to fit, being sure that you stagger the folds so you aren't creating extra layers in one place.

-Finally, baklava is best after it has sat for a while, so it's perfectly fine to make it a day before you plan to serve it.
+Finally, baklava is best after it sits for a while, so it's perfectly fine to make it a day before you plan to serve it.
 The recipe below makes about 28 squares, but you can get even more out of it if you cut the squares even smaller.
-Remember, baklava is a rich pastry and most people only need a bite or two — though it is very addictive!
-I was very grateful that my neighbors were in the middle of a renovation project so I could give away most of the pan of baklava I made for this post to their construction workers.
-If I hadn't, there's no doubt that I would have eaten the entire pan, given a day or two.
-It's that crazy-good!
+Remember, baklava is a rich pastry and most people only need a bite or two (although it is irresistible!).

 Makes approximately 28 pieces